trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 })
 ```

 Let's unpack what's going on when we click that link.
-Ember has registered
+Ember has registered a
 listener on the `<a>` element for you (so, no, this is nothing like going back
 to _ye olde onclick_ days) that will call the matching action name
 (`showContributor`) on the `target` property of the view.
 It just so happens